-As stated by the UK Universities minister, EU student fees as well, as eligibility for Student Finance tuition and maintenance loan will depend upon a few factors such as when they arrived in the UK and course start date.
+As stated by the UK Universities minister, EU student fees as well, as eligibility for Student Finance tuition and maintenance loans will depend upon a few factors such as when they arrived in the UK and the course start date.

 Student fees for EU and EEA students starting a course between September 2020 and July 2021, can be categorised as:

 - Students arrived in the UK before 31 December 2020: student fees will stay unchanged.
-These students will be charged the same fees for home students.
+These students will be charged the same fees as home students.